 Purpose of Performance (Non-Functional) Test Plan Document:

-Performance Test Plan captures the performance testing requirement, testing scope and a detailed approach about what and how to test?
-A performance (or non-functional) test plan document comprises of:
+The performance test plan document captures the performance testing requirement, testing scope and a detailed approach to what and how to test.
+A non-functional test plan document comprises of:

 - Practical test goals

 - Accurate test strategy